-- 12. Swing the ceiling grille up into place and push the retaining clips in so that they are secure. - 13.
-Turn on the circuit breakers for the ceiling unit and the condensing unit.
+12. Turn on the circuit breakers for the ceiling unit and the condensing unit.
 Turn on system at Remote Interface Controller

 Cleaning the Humidifier (optional)

 If the unit was furnished with a humidifier it requires periodic maintenance.
 Follow the instructions in the humidifier guide.